 The MRSA infections common in the community are skin infections.
 Once the infection develops in the healthcare setting, it is capable of triggering life-threatening infections involving the bloodstream, pneumonia and surgical infections.

 Staphylococcus aureus is a bacterium that typically thrives in the nostrils.
 Children can carry the MRSA in the nose as well as the groin area.
 The rate among children increased recently and it is common for healthy children and adults to carry the bacteria.
 In most cases, this does not trigger any issues.

-Spread of MRSA in the community
+Spread in the community

 MRSA can spread when engaging in activities that involve skin-to-skin contact such as sports, household settings and even day care.
 Direct exposure with an infected wound is one way to acquire the condition.

 Dormitories, locker rooms, day care centers and schools are high-risk areas for the spread of MRSA due to close person-to-person contact.
 It is important to note that sharing any items with an individual who was recently hospitalized can also spread the condition if the individual came in contact with MRSA.